Kr1ptal/ethers-kt/ethers-providers/README.md

 ## PubSub Functionality

-The `PubSubClient` interface provides a way to subscribe to events on the blockchain.
-If the underlying transport of the `Provider` does not implement the `PubSubClient` interface, all subscription calls will fail with an exception.
+The `JsonPubSubClient` interface provides a way to subscribe to events on the blockchain.
+If the underlying transport of the `Provider` does not implement the `JsonPubSubClient` interface, all subscription calls will fail with an exception.
-All `PubSubClient` implementations automatically reconnect on connection drop and resubscribe to all active subscriptions transparently.
+All `JsonPubSubClient` implementations automatically reconnect on connection drop and resubscribe to all active subscriptions transparently.

 The returned `SubscriptionStream` is blocking by default.
 This means that **iteration will block the calling thread**.
 In case you want to process the stream asynchronously, you can use the `forEachAsync` function, which will spawn a new thread in the background.
 You can pass a custom thread factory to this method, for example to spawn a virtual thread.

-In case the underlying transport does implement the `PubSubClient` interface, there are also `watch`-prefixed functions which mimic the behavior of subscriptions, but instead create a filter on the server, which is polled intermittently for new values.
+In case the underlying transport does implement the `JsonPubSubClient` interface, there are also `watch`-prefixed functions which mimic the behavior of subscriptions, but instead create a filter on the server, which is polled intermittently for new values.